ashokoripella/kollex/README.md

 * [Project Structure](#projectstructure)

 ## Introduction
 This Project is for "Kollex Automation Task" and used as a Maven Project.
 Maven is a powerful project management tool that is based on POM (project object model).
 It is used for projects build, dependency and documentation.
 It simplifies the build process.
+All steps were explained in seperate sections.
+This project was build and then comitted using Git.
 ## Technologies Used
 * Testing Framework-: TestNG version 6.8.9
 * OperatingSystem---: Windows 8.1